Pranesh1801/MASP/README.md

 Expected target: 220.5

 In this example, the program predicts that the stock price is likely to go up based on the Moving Averages calculated for the last 3 and 21 days.
 The current price of the stock is $210.23, and the expected target price is $220.5.

+#Designed and developed by Pranesh R and Hari P T